GoHighLevel/ghl-sdk-examples/python/sample-app-webhook/README.md

-# GHL SDK - Python Webhook Sample App
+# GHL SDK - Python Webhook Sample App (Django)

-This sample application demonstrates how to use the GoHighLevel Python SDK and use webhooks to manage `INSTALL` and `UNINSTALL` events.
+This sample application demonstrates how to use the GoHighLevel Python SDK with Django and use webhooks to manage `INSTALL` and `UNINSTALL` events.
 If you are using any storage to store tokens and use webhooks, based on the event it will automatically generate token for you and will store it.
-If the token is store, SDK will refresh it automatically.
+If the token is stored, SDK will refresh it automatically.

 ## Overview

-This is a Python/Flask application that shows how to:
+This is a Python/Django application that shows how to:
 - Implement OAuth 2.0 flow with GoHighLevel
-- Handle OAuth callbacks and token management using SQL
+- Handle OAuth callbacks and token management using MongoDB
 - Use OAuth tokens to access the GHL API
 - Display token information and make authenticated API calls
+- Handle webhooks for automatic token management

 ## Installation